ibm-cloud-docs/monitoring/provision.md

 3. To filter the list of services that is displayed, select the **Developer Tools** category.

-4. Click the **Sysdig Monitoring** tile.
+4. Click the **IBM Cloud Monitoring with Sysdig** tile.

 5. Select a service plan.
-By default, the **Lite** plan is set.
+By default, the **Trial** plan is set.

-    For more information about the service plans, see [Service plans](/docs/services/.....).
+    For more information about the service plans, see [Service plans](/docs/services/Monitoring-with-Sysdig/overview.html#pricing_plans).

 6. Select a resource group.
-By default, the **default** one is set.
+By default, the **Default** resource group is set.

 7. Click **Create**.

-The service's UI opens.
+The **Observability** page opens where you can see the instance that you just created.